mark1900/druid-sandbox/kafka-storm-tranquility-topology-test/README.md

-Below is the documentation for [kafka-storm-tranquility-druid-topology-test](https://github.com/mark1900/druid-sandbox/tree/master/kafka-storm-tranquility-druid-topology-test).
+Below is the documentation for [kafka-storm-tranquility-topology-test](https://github.com/mark1900/druid-sandbox/tree/master/kafka-storm-tranquility-topology-test).

 This project utilizes a Storm "TridentTopology" as a means to transactionally consume messages from a Kafka Spout (Via the TransactionalTridentKafkaSpout class) and after processing, output to the results back to Kafka (via Tranquility's TridentBeamStateFactory and TridentBeamStateUpdater classes).
 The topologies are described here:
 * [StormTranquilityStandardTopologyTest.java](https://github.com/mark1900/druid-sandbox/blob/master/kafka-storm-tranquility-topology-test/src/main/java/test/storm/StormTranquilityStandardTopologyTest.java).
 * [StormTranquilityImprovedTopologyTest.java](https://github.com/mark1900/druid-sandbox/blob/master/kafka-storm-tranquility-topology-test/src/main/java/test/storm/StormTranquilityImprovedTopologyTest.java).

-The kafka-storm-tranquility-druid-topology-test project uses the following technologies:
+The kafka-storm-tranquility-topology-test project uses the following technologies:

 * CentOS 7
 * ZooKeeper 3.4.6